Jarzka/stylefy/README.md

 ### Multi-instance summary

-If you are planning to run multiple apps using stylefy on the same web page / domain, the setup need additional steps.
-See: *multi-instance* section.
+If you are planning to run multiple apps using stylefy on the same web page / domain, the setup needs additional steps.
+See: [Multi-instance support](#multi-instance). section.

 ## Backend (Clojure)